open-component-model/ocm-spec/doc/01-model/07-extensions.md

 ## Component Descriptor Normalization

-A component descriptor contains static information and information, which may change over time, e.g. access method specifications might be changed during transport steps.
-A digest should be stable even after a transport and therefore should only hash static information.
-Therefore, a component descriptor is transformed into a format that only contains immutable fields, finally relevant for the signing process and assuring data integrity.
+The component descriptor contains several kinds of information:
+- volatile label settings, which might be changeable.
+- artifact access information, which might be changed during transport steps.
+- static information describing the features and artifacts of a component version.

+The digest of a component descriptor is calculated on a normalized form of the elements of the component descriptor.
+The normalized form contains only the signature relevant information, everything else gets removed during the normalization process.
+The resulting string is the source for calculating the digest.
+This digest is then finally signed (and verified).

+A normalized component descriptor is a subset of its elements containing only the properties relevant for signing:

+- based on JSON
+- map serializes as alphanumerically ordered list of fields (to define unique order)
+- field is map with two keys 'name', 'value'

+Like for signature algorithms, the model offers the possibility to work with different normalization algorithms and formats.

+The algorithms used for normalization are listed in the [extensions](../04-extensions/04-algorithms/README.md#normalization-algorithms).

+### Signing-relevant Information in Component Descriptors

 Relevant fields and their mapping to the normalized data structure for `JsonNormalisationV2` are:

 - Component Name: mapped to `component.name`
 - Component Version: mapped to `component.version`
-- Component Labels: mapped to `component.labels` (see [Labels](#labels)])
+- Component Labels: mapped to `component.labels`
 - Component Provider: mapped to `component.provider`
-- Resources: mapped to `component.resources`, always empty list enforced, without the source references (see [Labels](#labels)] and [Access Methods](#access-methods)])
+- Resources: mapped to `component.resources`, always empty list enforced, without the source references
-- Sources: mapped to `component.sources`, always empty list enforced, (see [Labels](#labels)] and [Access Methods](#access-methods)])
+- Sources: mapped to `component.sources`, always empty list enforced
-- References: mapped to `component.references`, always empty list enforced, (see [Labels](#labels)])
+- References: mapped to `component.references`, always empty list enforced

 ### Access Methods